miltontan/miltontan.github.io/_pages/research.md

 <li>2017.
 TD Read, RA Petit III, SJ Joseph, MT Alam, MR Weil, Maida Ahmad, R Bhimani, JS Vuong, CP Haase, DH Webb, <b>M Tan (corresponding author)</b>, ADM Dove.
 Draft sequencing and assembly of the genome of the world’s largest fish, the whale shark: <i>Rhincodon typus</i> Smith 1828.
 BMC Genomics 18: 532. doi: 10.1186/s12864-017-3926-9</li>
 </ul>

-## Evolution and Diversification of Cypriniformes
+## Evolution of Miniaturization in Cypriniformes
-{% include figure image_path="/assets/images/unsplash-image-10.jpg" alt="this is a placeholder image" caption="This is a figure caption." %}
 The order Cypriniformes is one of the most diverse groups of fishes, including over 4,000 species.
+The Cypriniformes have among the largest number of species of miniature fishes, including some of the smallest vertebrates, like <i>Paedocypris</>.
+I have been particularly interested in understanding the evolution of miniaturization in these fishes.

 ### Relevant Publications
 <ul style="list-style-type:disk">
 <li>2016.
 CC Stout, M Tan (co-first author), AR Lemmon, EM Lemmon, JW Armbruster.
 Resolving Cypriniformes relationships using an Anchored Hybrid Enrichment approach.
 BMC Evolutionary Biology 16: 244. doi: 10.1186/s12862-016-0819-5</li>
 </ul>

-## Evolution and Diversification of Catfishes
+## Evolution of Defenses in Catfishes
 ![image-left](/assets/images/catfishes.001_crop_sm.png){: .align-left}
 The catfishes (Order Siluriformes) are a diverse group of fishes.
 Roughly one in twenty vertebrate species is a catfish!
 Through a recently-funded fellowship from the National Science Foundation, I will be using catfishes as a model system to study the evolution of defense mechanisms.